History of Bulgaria: First Bulgarian Empire (681–1018)

-Decades later, in 768, Khan Telerig of house Dulo, ruled Bulgaria.
+Decades later, in 768, Telerig of the house Dulo, ruled Bulgaria.
 His military campaign against Constantine V in the year 774, proved to be unsuccessful.
 Thrilled with his success against Telerig, the Byzantine Emperor dispatched a fleet 2,000 ships loaded with horsemen.
 This expedition proved to be a failure, because of strong northern winds near Mesembria.
 Telerig was aware of the increased presence of spies in the capital Pliska.
 To decrease this Byzantine influence, he sent a letter to the emperor in which he asks for refuge in Constantinople and wants to know which Byzantine spies can help him.
 Knowing their names, he slaughters every agent in the capital.
 His rule marked the end of the political crisis.

-Under the warrior Khan Krum (802–814) Bulgaria expanded north-west and south, occupying the lands between the middle Danube and Moldova rivers, all of present-day Romania, Sofia in 809 and Adrianople in 813, and threatening Constantinople itself.
+Under the reign of Krum (802–814) Bulgaria expanded vastly north-west and south, occupying the lands between the middle Danube and Moldova rivers, all of present-day Romania, Sofia in 809 and Adrianople in 813, and threatening Constantinople itself.
 Krum implemented law reform intending to reduce poverty and strengthen social ties in his vastly enlarged state.

 During the reign of Khan Omurtag (814–831), the northwestern boundaries with the Frankish Empire were firmly settled along the middle Danube.
 A magnificent palace, pagan temples, ruler's residence, fortress, citadel, water mains and baths were built in the Bulgarian capital Pliska, mainly of stone and brick.

 Omurtag pursued policy of repression against Christians.
 Menologion of Basil II, glorifies Emperor Basil II showing him as a warrior defending Orthodox Christendom against the attacks of the Bulgarian Empire, whose attacks on Christians are graphically illustrated.